ELee-Wuollet13/React-project-taproom/README.md

 ## Description

 _This is an application for both a customer and employee of a bar.
 It provides separate views for each, with useful information like price, brand and how many pints are left in the keg.
-This app currently has two routes, one that will display keg data to user or employee, and the other for creating new Kegs.
+This app currently has two routes, one that will display keg data to user or employee, and the other for creating new Pints.
 Their is also a navbar and header, as shown in this diagram._

 ![](./ReactSaloonDiagram.jpg)